 - 1 Tbsp finely chopped parsley or cilantro (for garnish)

 For the creole seasoning (about 1 1/4 cup yield, scale down if necessary):

 - 1 tsp cayenne pepper

 - 1 tsp white pepper

 - 1 Tbsp white sugar

 Preheat the oven on high broil for at least 15 minutes, with a cast iron pan or a griddle placed on the top rack, about 3 inches from the heating element.

 To prepare the Creole seasoning, combine all of the ingredients in a small bowl and mix well.
 If desired, grind larger spices like thyme and oregano in a mortar or a coffee grinder.
 Set aside.

 The yield here is 1 1/4 cups.
 This is about 4-5 times more than this pork chop recipe requires.
 You have the option to scale down, of course, or make the full recipe and save the leftover seasoning mix for later.
 I can almost guarantee it, you will love it and will use it later with other meats.
 But, it's your choice.

-Remove the chops from the oven, transfer to a serving platter and let rest for 5 minutes before serving.
+Remove the chops from the oven, transfer to a serving platter and let rest for about 3 minutes before serving.
 Garnish with chopped cilantro or parsley and serve.

 © 2018 i Food Blogger.
 All rights reserved.
 All images and content on this website are copyright protected.
 Please do not use my images, as is or modified, without an explicit permission.
 If you wish to republish this recipe or post content, please rewrite it in your own unique words and link back to this post, or to ifoodblogger.com.
 Thank you!